ezrafayet/yarsp/README.md

 Yet Another React.js Starter-Pack - in progress 💎🛡

+Aim: to build a minimalist production-ready app for any startup-like structure with productivity/quality in mind to shoot a website a day

 ## Choices and discussions

 * Works both with or without Docker (see "how to run" sections bellow)